-The ANZEx certification scheme is a series of Australian and New Zealand based standards designed to ensure that all electrical equipment and installations used in explosive atmospheres is safe.
+The ANZEx certification scheme is a third-party scheme which assesses electrical equipment against Australian and New Zealand standards to ensure that it can be operated safely in potentially explosive atmospheres.

-Designed for the certification of equipment for explosive atmospheres, ANZEx certification is very similar to the international IECEx Scheme.
-ANZEx was created to establish a series of standards that relate to the compliance of equipment that’s used in hazardous areas.
-Compliance with these standards is achieved through rigorous testing and continued surveillance via a regular auditing process.
+The ANZEx certification scheme is very similar to the international IECEx Scheme.
+Compliance is verified through rigorous testing and continued surveillance via a regular auditing process.

 The objective of the IECEx System is to facilitate international trade in equipment and services for use in explosive atmospheres, while maintaining the required level of safety.
 IECEx conformity assessments are performed against the standards set by the IEC, the world’s foremost organisation for the preparation and publication of international standards relating to the production and installation of electrical, electronic, and other related technologies.